Electronic tagging: Effectiveness

 The use of ankle bracelets or other electronic monitoring devices has been found to be effective in some research studies and may deter crime.

 Several factors have been identified as necessary to render electronic monitoring effective: appropriately selecting offenders, robust and appropriate technology, fitting tags promptly, responding to breaches promptly, and communication between the criminal justice system and contractors.
 The Quaker Council for European Affairs thinks that for electronic monitoring to be effective, it should serve to halt a developing criminal career.

 The National Audit Office in England and Wales commissioned a survey to examine the experiences of electronically monitored offenders and the members of their family.
 The survey revealed that there was common agreement among survey respondents that electronic monitoring was a more effective punitive measure than fines, and that it was generally more effective than community service.
 An interviewed offender is credited with saying: "You learn more about other crimes [in prison] and I think it gives you a taste to do other crimes because you've sat listening to other people."

-In 2006, Kathy Padgett, William Bales, and Thomas Bloomberg conducted an evaluation of 75,661 Florida offenders placed on home detention from 1998 to 2002, in which only a small percentage of these offenders was made to wear an electronic monitoring device.
-Offenders with electronic tagging were compared to those on home detention without.
+In 2006, Kathy Padgett, William Bales, and Thomas Bloomberg conducted an evaluation of 75,661 Florida offenders placed on home detention from 1998 to 2002, a small percentage of whom were required to wear an electronic monitoring device.
+Offenders with electronic tagging were compared to those on home detention without electronic tagging.
 The factors thought to influence the success or failure of community supervision, including type of electronic monitoring device used and criminal history, were measured.
 The results showed that offenders who wore electronic tags were both 91.2 percent less likely to abscond and 94.7 percent less likely to commit new offenses, than unmonitored offenders.